kalondepeace/Celo-Faucet/README.md

 # Beginner's guide to building a Token Faucet dapp on the Celo blockchain.

-In this tutorial, you will learn how to build dapp wih Solidity language and deploy it on the Celo blockchain
+Building a token faucet on the Celo blockchain can be an exciting project for developers interested in exploring decentralized finance (DeFi) and blockchain technology.
+Token faucets are a popular tool in the world of blockchain, as they allow users to obtain a small amount of a particular cryptocurrency for free.
+This can be useful for testing purposes, user adoption, or community engagement.

+With the Celo blockchain's focus on accessibility and financial inclusion, building a token faucet on this platform can help to provide users with easy access to digital assets and drive the adoption of the Celo ecosystem.
+In this guide, we will explore the steps involved in building a token faucet on the Celo blockchain, including the necessary tools, resources, and best practices to create a functional and secure faucet and deploy it on the Celo blockchain

 ## Prerequisites

-You will need to have familiarity of the following:
+You need to be familiar with the following:

 - Prior knowledge of [javascript](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics#:~:text=JavaScript%20is%20a%20programming%20language,styling%3B%20with%20animation%2C%20etc.)
 - Familiarity with the command line